rmaitipe/SpringRSExample/read.md

-Basic HATEOAS http calls webservice built using Spring-RS, without xml using reference mapped using @RestController, @Service
+Basic http calls webservice built using Spring-RS, extending JpaRepository, without xml references mapped using @RestController, @Service annotations
-Uses JpaRepository
+@ControllerAdvice/@RestControllerAdvice in a class that extends ResponseEntityExceptionHandler for Exception handling using @ExceptionHandler

 If you provide a dependency to spring-boot-starter-data-jpa in pom.xml with no other config, JPA/Hibernate uses an in-memory H2 database

 GET